LGgameLAB/TechnoMage/README.md

 # TechnoMage

 A game made with the Love game engine and scripted entirely in lua.
-Screenshots comign soon.
+Screenshots coming soon.

 ## Resources
  This Builds up quite quick so I'll have it broken up